getpopper/popper/README.md

 </p>

-Popper is a [Github Actions](https://github.com/features/actions) (GHA) execution engine that allows you to run GHA workflows locally on your machine and on CI services.
+Popper is a [Github Actions](https://github.com/features/actions) (GHA) execution engine that allows you to run GHA workflows (in [HCL syntax][hcl-to-yml]) locally on your machine and on CI services.
 The goal of this project is to provide the following functionality:

   * **Continuous integration**.
 Generate configuration files for distinct CI services, allowing users to execute GHA workflows on